 Paddle out or fish on Prairie Oasis’s private lake or spend some time with the family playing badminton or horseshoes.
 The 356 acre Kirkpatrick North Wildlife Management Basin is only a few miles up the road and allows for some great wildlife watching or trail hiking.
 If you want to see life as a Mennonite you can visit the Henderson Mennonite Heritage Park just up the road.

 Robidoux RV Park: Gering

 Robidoux is the perfect place to relax, unwind and take in the view of the Scotts Bluff National Monument.
 Robidoux RV Park has your back with their facilities and amenities.
 The park contains 35 sites outfitted with electric and water hookups along with cable TV and Wi-Fi access and a patio area complete with picnic table.

 A spacious and clean multipurpose building houses your shower and laundry facilities.

-You can head out for a hike, bike ride or drive through the Scott Bluffs National Monument or Wildcat Hills Recreation area to start your Gering adventure, I recommend the U Street Pathway.
-You’re also just a short drive from Lake Minitare State Recreation area for fishing, hiking and other on water fun, Minitare is also home to the country’s only inland lighthouse.
+You can head out for a hike, bike ride or drive through the Scott Bluffs National Monument or Wildcat Hills Recreation Area to start your Gering adventure, I recommend the U Street Pathway.
+You’re also just a short drive from Lake Minatare State Recreation area for fishing, hiking and other on water fun, Minatare is also home to the country’s only inland lighthouse.